exoplanetvetting/DAVE/README.md

 The pipeline performs the following steps:

 1. Create a subset of targets for testing
 2. Light Curve Generation, cotrend, detrend.
-For K2, removing instrumental effects e.g. PDC light curves Dan Foreman-Mackey's method; For TESS using Savitzky-Golay filter
+For K2, removing instrumental effects using Savitzky-Golay filter
-3. Search for planets -- BLS (WIP)
+3. Search for planets -- BLS
 4. Fitting a planetary model
 5. Produce vetting Metrics
 6. Output useful data products